-Question 4-Evidence was offered to show that on previous occasions you had given May Phagan's pay to Heien Ferguson when the latter called for it.
-Is it true that you told Itelen Ferguson on the day proceeding the tragedy that Mary Phagan's would come for her pay the following day?

-Answer-I told Itelen Ferguson no such thing.
+Answers Helen Ferguson.
+Question 4.
+Evidence was offered to show that on previous occasions you had given Mary Phagan's pay to Helen Ferguson when the latter called for it.
+Is it true that you told Helen Ferguson on the day preceding the tragedy that Mary Phagan would come for her pay the following day?
+Answer-I told Helen Ferguson no such thing.
 She did not testify that I so told her.
-Even the state has never contended that sho so testified.
+Even the State has never contended that she so testified.
 There is no basis for such an idea.
 Helen Ferguson never got even her own pay, much less that of another, from me.
 I was not the paymaster.
 No evidence was presented at the trial to show that I was.
-In fact, Helen Ferguson herself testified that previous to Friday, April 25, she never asked for or received an envelope from me.
-Sho sald April 25 was the first time, and she is mistaken about this.
-Please note that the two girls who worked in her department with her testified at the trial that they were with Miss Ferguson when she drew her money from Mr. Schiff, and that in their company she left the factory immediately and started for home.
-There was no mention of asking Schiff, who was not at the cashier's window, for another person's envelope.
+In fact, Helen Ferguson herself testified that previous to Friday.
+April 25, she never asked for or received an envelope from me.
+She said April 25 was the first time, and she is mistaken about this.
+Please note that the two girls who worked in her department with her testified at the trial that they were with Miss Ferguson when she drew her money frem Mr. Schiff, and that in their company she left the factory immediately and started for home.
+There was no mention of asking Schiff, who was paying off or who was at the cashier's widow, for another person's envelope.
 The two girls who so testified were Miss Hicks and Miss Kennedy.
 Schiff, who actually paid off Helen Ferguson, swore to this fact at the trial.